AR-js-org/AR.js/aframe/examples/location-based/README.md

 - `places-name` - shows the use of a web API to download local POIs but currently non-operational due to the CORS proxy no longer being available.

 - `peakfinder-2d` - shows the use of an OpenStreetMap based web API to download local summits.
 Does *not* include elevation though, hence the `2d`.
 Uses a working proxy.

-- `peakfinder-3d` - a 3D version of the peakfinder with elevation applied to the peaks.
-Uses [aframe-osm-3d](https://github.com/nickw1/aframe-osm-3d).

 - `osm-ways` - shows how you can use AR.js to show not just simple point features but more complex geodata such as polylines.
 Downloads OpenStreetMap ways (roads, footpaths etc) from a server and renders them as polylines.